icub-tech-iit/documentation/docs/icub_firmware/firmwareupdater/firmwareupdater.md

 !!!warning
     select only a board at once!

+- Click on `Force ETH Maintenance`
+- Select the board by checking its checkbox
 - Click on `Upload eLoader` and browse to the respective binary file (i.e. for a MC4PLUS select this [file](https://github.com/robotology/icub-firmware-build/blob/master/ETH/MC4PLUS/bin/environment/mc4plusLoader.hex))
 - Verify that the new eLoader has been flashed :
     - Select the `ETH` driver in the devices list